-The proposed new SCPZ within the relocated stream areas will be approximately 17.10 acres in total, yielding an increase of 1.82 acres of relocated SCPZ from the original stream channel and current SPCZ acreage of 15.28 acres.
-This is based on the proposed SCPZ width of 77' for Stream 9, and 130' for Stream 10, 11, and 12, inclusive of both open-channel and encapsulated stream portions.
-The portion of Stream

-11 between where the stream flows onto the Site and where the stream has a confluence with Stream 12 has a proposed SPCZ of 100' wide, while remaining portions of south of the Stream 12 confluence are proposed to have a 130' wide SCPZ.
-Plantings of native and non-invasive tree and shrub species in the SCPZ of the relocated stream is anticipated to increase overall habitat quality and wildlife use when compared to many of the low quality, fast growing and short-lived tree species currently located within the SPCZ, in addition to very few trees being located on the eastern portion of the SPCZ due to its historical channelized located directly adjacent to the rail yard.
+The proposed new SCPZ within the relocated stream areas and created wetland areas will be approximately 20.478 acres in total, yielding an increase of 0.146 acres of relocated SCPZ from the current SPCZ acreage of 20.332 acres.
+This is based on the proposed SCPZ width of 145' for Stream 9, and 104' for Stream 10, 109' for Stream 11, 132' for Stream 12, and 145' for Stream 13, inclusive of both open-channel and encapsulated stream portions.
+Plantings of native and non-invasive tree and shrub species in the SCPZ of the relocated streams and created wetland habitat areas is anticipated to increase overall habitat quality and wildlife use when compared to many of the low quality, fast growing and short-lived tree species currently located within the SPCZ, in addition to very few trees being located on the eastern portion of the SPCZ due to its historical channelized located directly adjacent to the rail yard.

-Stream 10 flows north into Stream 9 which proceeds to flow east (downstream) under the existing railyard area through a 60" corrugated metal culvert, while Stream 11 and12 flow east and then turn south and continue to flow south/southeast before flowing offsite trough a 72" corrugated metal culvert.
+Stream 10 flows north into Stream 9 which proceeds to flow east (downstream) under the existing railyard area through a 60" corrugated metal culvert, while Stream 11 and 12 flow east and then turn south and continue to flow south/southeast before flowing offsite trough a 72" corrugated metal culvert.
 The proposed stream relocation is anticipated to maintain these locations for the hydrological flow transition off-site (downstream).